Bytesimal/calchaSolve/README.md

 with most past and future versions.

 ### Installation

 - To build the binary, run `go build -i ./cmd/calchasolve`
 - To learn about the args run `./calchasolve -h`
 - Then run the binary with `./calchasolve` with the desired flags

+It is possible when specifing the `-l` flag to use time prefixes such as s, ms, us/µs and ns

+Typical run examples:

+- `./calchaSolve -l 1s -r -s`
+- `./calchaSolve -l 50µs -r`
+- `./calchaSolve -l 4m -s`
+- `./calchaSolve`